chesiver/tiny-language-antlr4-golang/README.md

 # tiny-language-antlr4-golang

-This is a golang implementation of
+This is a rough golang implementation of

 https://github.com/bkiers/tiny-language-antlr4